Clemson-Software-Engineering/Grocery-Tracker/README.md

 ### Testing

 ## How to Contribute
 * We are always welcome to more contribution.
 If you are interested in being a contributer, please check out our issues section and look for "good first issue".
-Keep read [[Contributing Guidlines]](CONTRIBUTING.md), and [[Code of Conduct]](CODE_OF_CONDUCT.md).
+Read [[Contributing Guidlines]](CONTRIBUTING.md), and [[Code of Conduct]](CODE_OF_CONDUCT.md).
 Take a look at [Getting Started](getting-started) to set up environment.

 ## Plans
 * Environment: Docker